Socio Cultural Environment impact on business

 The socio cultural environment is an important component of the international business environment and one of the most challenging aspects to understand.
 This is because the social and cultural environment is essentially unseen; it has been described as a shared, commonly held body of general beliefs and values that determine what is right for one group.
 National culture is described as the body of general values and beliefs that are shared by a country.
 Factors like history, religion, language, government, geographic location, and education shape values and beliefs, and firms initiate a cultural analysis by comprehending these elements.

 Before entering a foreign market, marketers should study all aspects of that nation’s culture, including language, education, religious attitudes, and social values.
-The French love to debate and are comfortable with frequent eye contact.
+The French love to debate and are comfortable maintaining consistent eye contact.
 In China, humility is a prized virtue, colours have special significance, and it is insulting to be late.
 Swedish culture places a high value on consensus and generally avoids the use of humour in negotiations.
-The “etiquette tips for marketing professionals” feature offers some examples that will help you deal with cultural differences that arise in business dealings with foreign guests.
+The “etiquette tips for marketing professionals” feature offers some examples that will help you deal with cultural differences that emerge during business interactions with foreign guests.

 Aspects of Society and Culture